Data-Connexxus/.github/profile/README.md

 # Welcome to the Data Jedi Toolbelt GitHub site 👋
-DataJediToolbelt is the evolution of a series of data enablement assets that were started in several different Git Hub organizations with the widest adoption (commitment to, implementation, and use) started in 2020 within [Project-Herophilus](https://github.com/Project-Herophilus/).
+DataJediToolbelt is the evolution of a series of data enablement assets that were started in several different Git Hub organizations.
+The widest adoption (commitment to, implementation, and use) started in 2020 within [Project-Herophilus](https://github.com/Project-Herophilus/).
-The focus of having an open source community project is not only fulfilling its core mission but also that it needs to evolve.
-Clearly, our focus on <b>data as an asset</b> resonated and is needed now more than ever.
-To help ensure we provide value from a community perspective and also look at where we can continue to meet the industry's needs, shifting to a data toolkit will help us grow and continue to fulfill business and IT needs.
-This new focus will help us focus better and provide a long-term viable future for a series of free-standing reusable data assets.
-We can focus on how to continue the great work has been done over the last several years by unique individuals and companies like Red Hat, IBM, Microsoft, and others.
+With this project our focus remains <b>data as an asset</b>.
+Our belief is that shifting this and several other project to its own Git Hub repository and community will help us continue to focus on fulfilling business and IT needs.
+Our goal is to continue the great work has been done over the last several years by unique individuals and companies like Red Hat, IBM, Microsoft, and others.

 Driven by our belief in <b>data as an asset</b> and all the feedback we have received, our focus will be on a community-based effort to focus on a wide variety of data enablement capabilities.
 These capabilities are intended to be used in a variety of ways to enable data-driven assets like AI, APIs, Applications,